AstarNetwork/astar-docs/docs/user-guides/pallet-proxy.md

 Despite their complexity and associated dangers, pure proxies have many important benefits like enhanced security and multi-sig account management.

 :::tip

-It is highly encouraged to checkout [**this**](https://wiki.polkadot.network/docs/learn-proxies#anonymous-proxy-pure-proxy) documentation by Polkadot for more information about Pure proxy, its limitations and benefits.
+It is highly encouraged to check out [**this**](https://wiki.polkadot.network/docs/learn-proxies#anonymous-proxy-pure-proxy) documentation by Polkadot for more information about Pure proxy, its limitations and benefits.

 Video resource for Pure Proxy - https://youtu.be/MqY6yU-YLO0